 CMU College of Medicine Virtual CampMed

-CampMed is a hands-on, virtual, educational, summer experience for high school students interested in medicine or other health-related fields.
-This two-day, online event is scholarship-based and provided at no cost to the student.
+CampMed is a two-day intensive summer educational experience that stimulates interest in science and medicine for high school students interested in medicine or other health-related fields.
+This two-day event is scholarship-based and provided at no cost to the student.
+CampMed is sponsored by the CMU College of Medicine and the Mid-Central Area Health Education Center.

-Accepted applicants, with the assistance of current medical students, will participate in typical medical student activities.
-Campers get to learn more about college life from our current medical students and see what it is like to be a medical student through case-based learning and virtual anatomy labs.
+Accepted applicants, with the assistance of current medical students, will participate in a variety of diagnostic and hands-on activities.
+Campers will have the opportunity to forge relationships with current medical students and see what it is like to be a medical student at CMU.

-- Students will participate in a dynamic, virtual medical case study.
+- Students will participate in a dynamic medical case study.

-- Students will participate in a virtual Anatomy Lab Experience.
+- Students will participate in a casting and suture clinic.

 - Students will connect with current CMU medical students.